dotnet/designs/accepted/2021/logging-generator.md

 The builder approach and using source generators are not mutually exclusive approaches.
 Logging is an important use case for the string interpolation builder language feature.
 Therefore it would be benefitial to continue building up a complete design for the builder as an opportunity to identify any gaps with the language feature.
 Once the design is complete then it can be used to improve `Microsoft.Extensions.Logging`.

+### Known issues/limitations

+The first version of the generator uses `LoggerMessage.Define` under the hood, so the issues below track potential improvements to make on `Define` to allow better support in the source generator.

+- _Support for an arbitrary # of logging parameters_

+Currently maximum number of parameters allowed via `LoggerMessage.Define` (Refer to [dotnet/runtime#50913](https://github.com/dotnet/runtime/issues/50913)) is 6.
+To mitigate this either the source generator would need to fallback to another approach, or we would need to add more `Define` overloads for the generator to use.

+- _More robust support for handling message template parameters._

+The code generation using `LoggerMessage.Define` does not currently handle message templates when number of parameters do not match the specified template parameters even if the parameters used in the template are the same (Refer to [dotnet/runtime#51054](https://github.com/dotnet/runtime/issues/51054])).
+This could be something that the source generator supports as it evolves further.